stirling-research-group/git-tutorial/README.md

 ## Branches
-Branches are a way of creating an area where
+Branches are a way of creating an area where you can work on something; feature, bugfix, etc.; without making changes to the main branch.
 ![An image showing a main branch with multiple commits, and a second branch coming off it with multiple commits.
 These branches come back together to a new merge commit.](./images/branch.png)

 From: https://www.atlassian.com/git/tutorials/using-branches/git-merge